The capital and the largest city in Bulgaria is Sofia.

 PICKPOCKETS RISK : MEDIUM

 The risk of being a victim of pickpockets in Sofia exists, like in any other capital city, where a huge amount of tourists come.
-The best way to protect yourself from pickpockets is to avoid crowds and saying alone in the street at night.
+The best way to protect yourself from pickpockets is to avoid crowds and staying alone in the street at night.

 NATURAL DISASTERS RISK : LOW